 - Click Run next to the network adapter, then select the adapter to diagnose and follow on-screen instructions.

 Few user report, Reset Chrome Experimental Features help them fix the problem.
-Open Chrome, type chrome://flags and press enter key, then click on Reset all.
+Open Chrome, type chrome://flags and press the enter key, then click on Reset all.